ramriot/libsqrl/README.md

 This library is released under the MIT license.
 See the LICENSE file for details.

-** This fork of the above is to inpement and test options for USB serial hardware intorspection and RPC API aliasing of all cryptographic components to a remote hardware security device.
+** This fork of the above is to inplement and test options for USB serial hardware intorspection and RPC API aliasing of all cryptographic components to a remote hardware security device.